jerry-sky/personal-notebook/README.md

 - OneNote is Microsoft’s proprietary technology with poor exporting tools,
 - general very slow performance as per usual with Microsoft software.

+For handwritten notes I use [Nebo][nebo] on my iPad.
+It has excellent set of features amongst which the handwriting recognition feature is most appealing to me, as one can search through a notebook contents like it was written using a keyboard.

 ### Markdown and $\LaTeX$

-Not to mention this Markdown-based solution is better because it involves just normal text documents — basic, but definitely sufficient.
+A Markdown-based solution is better because it involves just normal text documents — basic, but in most cases sufficient.

 After the switch the only thing I was missing, was the ability to write down mathematical expressions.
-In OneNote, this was done by using the handwriting feature.
-Frankly, my main form of interaction with this program was through handwriting, but that does not change anything.

-So, the solution that enabled maths in Markdown was $\LaTeX$, because what else would I use.
+So, the solution that enabled maths in Markdown was $\LaTeX$, because this is the industry standard when it comes to writing maths using a keyboard.
 Of course, $\LaTeX$ is not even mentioned in most specification sheets of various Markdown flavours, but that also is not a problem.